-Remote working (working remotely or "WFH ") has become more or less a buzzword recently.
+Remote work (working remotely or also work from home) has become more or less a buzzword recently.
 Not surprisingly, the coronavirus situation has turned the way of working habits upside down.
 Many companies were forced to let their employees work from home (or any other place than the shared office).
 There are dozens of tips and tricks on how to work remotely out there, so let's focus on another aspect of working remotely.
-How can you actually benefit from WFH?
+How can you actually benefit from remote work?

-If you are working remotely for some time, you've probably realized that WFH brings you a much better work-life balance.
-Let's discuss the five greatest benefits of working remotely from the employee's point of view.
-(Learn more about the 5 biggest challenges when working from home in this blog post).
+If you are working remotely for some time, you've probably realized that it brings you a much better work-life balance.
+Let's discuss the five greatest advantages of working remotely from the employee's point of view.
+(Learn more about the 5 biggest remote work challenges in this blog post).

 1. Remote Working Saves You Time.